trumpolin/growsets2/README.md

 ## Build

 - `cd frontend && npm run build:export`
-- Generated assets will be copied to `modules/growset/assets`.
+- Generated assets will be copied to `modules/growset2/assets`.

 ## Deployment

-- Deploy the `modules/growset` directory into your PrestaShop installation.
+- Deploy the `modules/growset2` directory into your PrestaShop installation.
 - Optionally use `docker-compose up -d` for local development.

 ## Module Hooks

-The Growset module registers the following hooks:
+The Growset2 module registers the following hooks:

 - `actionProductAdd`
 - `actionProductUpdate`